keymanapp/help.keyman.com/developer/17.0/guides/lexical-models/advanced/model-definition-file.md

 code file that tells us how to define our model.

-In the case of the **wordlist lexical models**, the model definition file indicates where find to find the [TSV source files](../../../reference/file-types/tsv), as well as gives us the option to tell the compiler a little bit more about our language’s spelling system or *orthography*.
+In the case of the **wordlist lexical models**, the model definition file indicates where to find the [TSV source files](../../../reference/file-types/tsv), as well as gives us the option to tell the compiler a little bit more about our language’s spelling system or *orthography*.

 ## The model definition template